-Genome editing, which enables scientists to change the DNA inside cells, has become a powerful research tool and technology for engineering cell and gene therapies.
-Though collaborations with leaders in this field, our scientists are working to harness this transformative technology to develop new therapies.
+Genome editing Genome editing, which enables scientists to change the DNA inside cells, has become a powerful research tool and technology for engineering cell and gene therapies.
+Through collaborations with leaders in this field, our scientists are working to harness this transformative technology to develop new therapies.

 Homologous recombination is a biological mechanism used by cells to ensure highly precise DNA repair.
-Through a collaboration with biotech company Homology, our scientists are exploring the use of AAVs – adeno-associated viruses – that can be engineered to carry a specific genetic sequence and programmed to home to a target site in the genome.
+Our scientists are exploring the use of AAVs – adeno-associated viruses – that can be engineered to carry a specific genetic sequence and programmed to home to a target site in the genome.
 When they arrive, AAVs trigger homologous recombination, which overwrites a particular portion of a gene or even replaces an entire gene.
 We are currently exploring the use of this technology to develop treatments or diseases of the eye and blood.

 Our work with both technologies is in a preclinical stage.

 Immuno-oncology Tumors use molecular tricks to evade detection by the body’s natural defenses in our immune system.
 Our immuno-oncology research team is exploring new ways to harness this defense system to recognize and destroy tumors.
 The team is investigating three key steps in the immune response to cancer – education, activation and dissemination of immune cells to destroy tumors.
 They are seeking ways to improve immune cell activity at each step, and to combine these therapies with other treatments to offer the best outcomes for each patient.